 - Help to replicate successful local sea animal rescue efforts on a global scale.

-Help us move the world to protect sea animals and report your sightings today.
+Help us move the world to protect sea animals and register for the Buddy Up for Sea Change today.

 The Global Ghost Gear Initiative is a big part of our Sea Change campaign.
 By collaborating with a range of partners, we’re working to understand just how bad the problem of ghost fishing gear is – and to respond with solutions that work for animals and people.
 The seafood industry spends millions each year untangling nets from propellers, for example, so we’re developing solutions that protect animals and benefit businesses too.